JOB VACANCY: Development & Outreach Director

 - Have knowledge and experience in fundraising techniques, particularly major gift fundraising.

-Salary and Benefits: Salary is commensurate with experience.
-ICAAD offers flexible work hours, bonus incentive structures, employer-paid benefits including professional development funds, and 3 weeks of paid vacation time/ per year (sick leave is incorporated into that period) + major federal holidays.
+Salary and Benefits: Salary is $50,000 to $60,000, commensurate with experience plus bonus incentives.
+ICAAD offers flexible work hours and employer-paid benefits including professional development funds, and 3 weeks of paid vacation time/ per year (sick leave is incorporated into that period) + major federal holidays.

 How to Apply